 The supportive INFJ and the protective ESFJ are intuitive personality types who have the ability to read each other’s emotions with astounding accuracy.
 With ESFJ’s attention to detail and INFJ’s creative energy, these two work very well together and can create deep emotional connections that reinforce and strengthen their bond.

-Mutual understanding and connectivity tends to be the general theme when INFJ and ESFJ are coupled in a long-term relationship.
+Mutual understanding and connectivity tend to be the general theme when INFJ and ESFJ are coupled in a long-term relationship.
 These types are very attuned to their own feelings as well as to what others around them may be feeling.

-INFJ wears their heart on their sleeve, and sometimes their empathetic nature causes their judgement to become a bit cloudy.
+INFJ wears their heart on their sleeve, and sometimes their empathetic nature causes their judgment to become a bit cloudy.
 While ESFJ is also quite empathetic, they are much more pragmatic and can keep INFJ’s feet planted firmly on the ground.

 Both types value authenticity and can sense when someone isn’t being forthcoming with them.
 Because of this, they tend to be transparent in their own words and actions and find this quality to be non-negotiable when looking for a partner.
 ESFJ and INFJ have a tendency to form very strong long-term bonds and aren’t the type to give up on the relationship when things get tough.